pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

     [GH-45253][45253])
 - New required dependency.
 For example:
   - Moving rarely used I/O connectors to a separate repository [GH-28409](28409)
+- Significant changes to contributors' processes aren't going to have an impact on users, but the do benefit from structured discussion among the contributors.
+For example:
+  - Changing the build system to meson ([GH-49115][49115])

 ### Borderline examples:
 Small changes to core functionality, such as `DataFrame` and `Series`, should always be